 An easy-to-access emergency fund that will cover sixth months’ worth of expenses can go a long way to protecting yourself from the unexpected, whether that’s a surprise illness or a sudden job loss.

 Investing is another way to put your money to work for your future.
-You could consider putting extra cash into a brokerage account, robo-advisor, or online financial services provider like SoFi Invest®.
+You could consider putting extra cash into a brokerage account, robo-advisor, or online trading app like SoFi Invest®.

 While there is always a risk of losing money when you invest, it can also provide returns that grow your money over time—which means that, typically, the earlier you start investing and the longer you leave your money in the market the better.

-Whatever stage you’re at when it comes to planning a healthy financial future, a SoFi Money® cash management account can help keep you on track with a suite of tools designed to help you take control of your money.
+Whatever stage you’re at when it comes to planning a healthy financial future, a SoFi Checking and Savings® account can help keep you on track with a suite of tools designed to help you take control of your money.